 - In kids between 3 months and 3 years of age, a fever of 102.2°F (39°C) or higher requires a call to your pediatrician.

 Doctors also recommend taking into consideration how your child looks and feels.
 Does he look or act sick?

-“If your child has a fever but is still interested in playing, and is alert and smiling at you, his fever can probably be observed with at-home treatment,” said Tracy Nailor, MD, MPH, a Pediatric Urgent Care Physician at Children’s Healthcare of Atlanta.
+“If your child has a fever but is still interested in playing, and is alert and smiling at you, his fever can probably be observed with at-home treatment,” said Deidre Stewart, MD, an area practice director for Children’s Healthcare of Atlanta Urgent Care.
 “Remember, a fever helps fight off infection, so you don’t necessarily have to give fever-reducing medicine right away.
 Don’t worry too much if he’s not eating the same amount as when he is healthy.”

 If your child is weak, having trouble drinking or keeping down fluids, however, you should call your pediatrician.